sourcegraph/about/blogposts/2022/developer-productivity.md

 The directional component reflects the technical direction taken—whether you use library X or Y, for example.
 Picking a good direction might provide a critical shortcut.
 Picking a bad direction might mean you have to retrace your steps later.

 Great direction-setting means making the choices that get an end-to-end system up and running as quickly as possible.
-Getting a system set up quickly de-risks the overall project.
+Getting an end-to-end system up quickly de-risks the overall project.
 Reaching a shippable state well before the appointed deadline means you can make further improvements in the time remaining.
 It's helpful to view the destination not as a single point, but as a zone of acceptable outcomes.
 Get into the acceptable zone first and then improve your position.

 ### Picture 4: Team velocity is the low-variance sum of high-variance individuals